Armenian Cypriots: Armenian politics

-Despite its relatively small size, the Armenian-Cypriot community has been an active participant in Panarmenian politics already since the late 19th century, even though this became more established in the mid-20th century.
-All three major Armenian Diaspora parties are active in Cyprus, especially ARF Dashnaktsoutiun.
-It established its presence in Cyprus as early as in 1897 and it continued to be present on and off on the island until the early years of the 20th century.
-At that time, Cyprus was frequently used as a stepping stone for some European Armenian fedayees who had Asia Minor and Cilicia as their final destination.
-However, after the Armenian genocide, the party presence became minimal, save for individual members, supporters and/or sympathisers, until it was re-organised after World War II and was officially re-established in 1947; its chapter is called "Karenian", after Armen Karo, who briefly visited Cyprus, in order to organise the assembly of weapons for the Zeitoun Resistance.
+Despite its relatively small size, the Armenian Cypriot community has been an active participant in Pan-Armenian politics since the late 19th century, which became more established in the mid-20th century.
+All three major Armenian Diaspora parties are active in Cyprus, especially the Armenian Revolutionary Federation (ARF).
+It established its presence in Cyprus as early as 1897 and it continued to be present on and off on the island until the early years of the 20th century.
+At that time, Cyprus was frequently used as a stepping stone for some European Armenian fedayi who had Asia Minor and Cilicia as their final destination.
+However, after the Armenian genocide, the party presence became minimal, save for individual members, supporters and/or sympathisers, until it was re-organised after World War II and was officially re-established in 1947; its chapter is called "Karenian", after Armen Karo, who briefly visited Cyprus, to organise the assembly of weapons for the Zeitun rebellion.

-ARF Dashnaktsoutiun is affiliated with the Armenian Young Men's Association (AYMA) in Nicosia, the Armenian Club in Larnaca and the Limassol Armenian Young Men's Association (LHEM) in Limassol, as well as with the Armenian National Committee of Cyprus, the Armenian Youth Federation of Cyprus, the "Azadamard" Armenian Youth Centre, the Armenian Relief Society of Cyprus and the Hamazkayin Armenian Educational and Cultural Association of Cyprus, all based in Nicosia.
+The ARF is affiliated with the Armenian Young Men's Association (AYMA) in Nicosia, the Armenian Club in Larnaca and the Limassol Armenian Young Men's Association in Limassol, as well as with the Armenian National Committee of Cyprus, the Armenian Youth Federation of Cyprus, the "Azadamard" Armenian Youth Centre, the Armenian Relief Society of Cyprus and the Hamazkayin Armenian Educational and Cultural Association of Cyprus, all based in Nicosia.
 The Armenian Relief Society chapter of Cyprus is called "Sosse", after Sosse Mayrig, who visited Cyprus in the summer of 1938, while the Hamazkayin chapter of Cyprus is called "Oshagan", after Hagop Oshagan, who had been a professor at the Melkonian Educational Institute between 1926 and 1934.

-The ADL Ramgavar first appeared in Cyprus in the early 1930s, in the form of a core of party members.
-It also participated in the Diocesan Council elections of 1947, which caused a very big stir in community life.
+The Ramgavar party (ADL) first appeared in Cyprus in the early 1930s, in the form of a core of party members.
+It also participated in the Diocesan Council elections of 1947, which caused a large stir in community life.
 However, the party has officially been active in Cyprus since 1956.
-Its chapter is called Tekeyan, after Vahan Tekeyan, who had been a professor at the Melkonian Educational Institute between 1934 and 1935.
-The party has never been very active on the island, mainly because it was overshadowed by the significant presence of the AGBU, affiliated with ADL Ramgavar.
+Its chapter is called Tekeyan, after Vahan Tekeyan, who had been a professor at the Melkonian Educational Institute in 1934 and 1935.
+The party has never been very active on the island, mainly because it was overshadowed by the significant presence of the Armenian General Benevolent Union (AGBU), which is affiliated with ADL.
 Both organisations lost a substantial number of followers, when they "repatriated" to Armenia between 1962 and 1964, as part of the nerkaght (ներգաղթ – repatriation) movement and when they realized that what was promised was not real.